Neighborhood Info Without The Neighborhood Drama. Learn more

 Considering Terrain and Drainage

-Not only should you look at the path’s placement and where it leads, but take into account the terrain and drainage of the area.
+Look not only at the path’s placement and where it leads but also the terrain and drainage of the area.
 If the path crosses hilly spots or your yard isn’t level, you can either level the ground or use posts to create an elevated walkway.
 Proper drainage prevents water accumulation, which can damage wood over time.

 Preparing the Ground